jillmpla/runventure_dev_process/README.md

 ## 📁 Project Documentation Overview

-This repository supports the **RunVenture** fitness app, a prototype built with React.js that integrates Google Maps and Spotify to enhance the running experience.
-This repository includes five folders that document the full development process, from critique to concept to final delivery.
+This repository supports the RunVenture fitness app, a React.js prototype that integrates Google Maps and Spotify to enhance the running experience.
+It includes five folders documenting the full development process, from critique to concept to final delivery.

 ### 📂 Folder Structure